 - Marginally more saving / investing for later donation opportunities (including the potential for political contributions in 2020).

-- Marginally less donor lottery.
+- Because of the above, marginally less donor lottery.

 - The Good Food Institute replacing The Humane League.